 - A consolidation is three bars or more where the price moves sideways.

-- Ideally at least one day during the consolidation is low volume. two or three is better.
-Don’t want volume increasing on the consolidation (unless there’s a reson for it, like earnings).
+- Ideally, at least one day during the consolidation is low volume. two or three is better.
+I don’t want volume increasing on the consolidation (unless there’s a reason for it, like earnings).

 - Price breaks above the consolidation to trigger a long trade.

 Charts from TradingView.

 The consolidation must look tight, and ideally the whole triangle, on a Log chart relative to other triangles and consolidations that resulted in favorable trades.
 “Tight” is a relative term as I only compare the current triangle to other formations within the same stock’s price history.

 A very large and loose triangle (does not appear tight) is much more likely to be a topping pattern, and thus we don’t want to trade it.
 Measure the height of the contraction patterns so far in the uptrend.
 If the current one is quite a bit larger, don’t trade it.

 I take trades if the consolidation is in the middle to the upper portion of the triangle.
 I will even take trades if the consolidation forms just above the triangle.
 If the price consolidates at the bottom of the triangle, I usually won’t make a trade, because the price hasn’t moved up off the recent low to confirm the price isn’t dropping anymore.